 All photos: courtesy U.S. Dept. of Energy

 Flexible ducts can speed installation by reducing the number of joints in a run and eliminating the need for elbows and offsets.
 They also easily conform to oval as well as round connectors.
 But the physical properties of flexible ducts that create advantages are also the source of potential problems if care isn’t taken during installation.
-A good first step, or course, is to make sure there is effective communication among all the parties involved, including designers, framers, and HVAC, plumbing, and electrical tradespeople.
+A good first step, or course, is to make sure there is effective communication among all the parties involved, including designers, framers, and HVAC, plumbing, and electrical tradespeople when installing flexible ducts.

 But it doesn’t hurt to have visual aids when discussing, monitoring, or inspecting the work.
 The details presented here were captured from the U.S. Department of Energy’s Building America videos and cover the fundamentals of flexible duct design and installation.
 A lot of what you’ll find here is common sense, but don’t let that fool you.
 Airflow is more complicated than it seems, and carelessness or disregard for these best practices can really come back to bite you.

 All ducts should be sealed using UL-181–rated duct mastic , and flexible ducts should be held in place with tie wraps at all connectors.
 Ideally, all ducts should be located within the conditioned space.
 This is typically the case for ducts that run through a dropped ceiling or soffit, or between joists, so long as the floor system sits on top of a conditioned basement or crawlspace.
 Attics can be problematic when insulation is located in the attic floor rather than in the rafter bays or, better yet, outside the roof sheathing.